RhodriM/rugby_rankings_py/README.md

 Requires Python 3.

+### rugby_rankings package

 The main intended usage is for rugby_rankings/ as a package for other projects.

+### Command line interface

-However, a command line interface is also provided by rugby_rankings.py:
+A command line interface is also provided by rugby_rankings.py:
 ```bash
 $ python3 rugby_rankings.py --help
 usage: rugby_rankings.py [-h] [--neutral] [--world_cup] [--simple] [--verbose]